LaoshuBaby/rice-card/README.md

 ## Q&A

-Q: Why use this technical stack?
-Why not built template with frontend framework?

-A: There are already frontend project make a preview image, I want to try something different and let it can run headless as service.

 Q: Which Pain Point you solve?

 A: 1.
 For organization they may want to generate unified preview image style for every repository, while there isn't a workflow for those kind of batch task.
-   2. GitHub's default preview image can't work correct with CJK characters.
+   1. GitHub's default preview image can't work correct with CJK characters.
-   3. Current Socialify mainly intent for git repository, but many website (especially those built with wordpress) can't use it.
+   2. Current Socialify mainly intent for git repository, but many website (especially those built with wordpress) can't use it.
-   4. You can use it preview osmcha changeset when share a link in Telegram or Discord.
+   3. You can use it preview osmcha changeset when share a link in Telegram or Discord.